openpracticelibrary/openpracticelibrary/content/practices/visualisation-of-work.md

 draft: false
 ---

-## What is Visualistion of Work?
+## What is Visualisation of Work?

 This practice involves radiating and visually representing all aspects of work.
 Information that is useful to team members, stakeholders and users is physically presented on walls, windows, doors and other flat surfaces and positioned in the line of sight of those people who will get value from consuming the information.

-The "Information Radiator" is an artefact that is used to physcially provide information to one or more people.
+The "Information Radiator" is an artefact that is used to physically provide information to one or more people.

-The activity of "Walking the Walls" is where someone interested in the work can walk around the physcial space the associated team(s) are working from and get all the information they need from inspecting artefacts on the wall and from the resulting conversations.
+The activity of "Walking the Walls" is where someone interested in the work can walk around the physical space the associated team(s) are working from and get all the information they need from inspecting artefacts on the wall and from the resulting conversations.

 ## Why Visualise work?